 Each institution above will select and nominate four students for the CSC-Yale World Scholars Program.
 The CSC will then notify the BBS Program of the students’ nominations.
 The students apply to any Track of the BBS Program via the Yale Graduate School’s online application, and should mention in their personal statements that they have been nominated for consideration as a CSC-Yale World Scholar.

-Although the BBS application deadline is December 1, 2013, nominees for the CSC-Yale World Scholars program need to submit their application no later than November 8, 2013.
-Faculty from the BBS Program will travel to China in early December to interview applicants, and the November 8 deadline will provide admissions committees with sufficient time to review application materials before the interviews.
+The BBS application deadline is December 1, 2019, however, nominees for the CSC-Yale World Scholars program will need to submit their application by November 1, 2019.
+Faculty from the BBS Program will travel to China in early December to interview applicants, and the November deadline will provide admissions committees with sufficient time to review application materials before the interviews.

 The students admitted to Yale will then proceed to apply for a two-year CSC fellowship via an online application, available at http://apply.csc.edu.cn.
 The CSC will officially announce the selection results to relevant Chinese universities and grantees in official documents.
 The terms of the CSC fellowship include an obligation to return to China for at least two years following the completion of Ph.D. and postdoctoral training.